-Next, let’s go on to see what God did on Abraham.
-In the words of Genesis 22:2, God told Abraham: “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of.”
-God’s meaning was very clear, that is, He told Abraham to offer up his only son, his beloved Isaac, as a burnt offering.
-From the viewpoint of today, isn’t this thing God did still discordant with man’s notion?
-Yes.
-The thing God did at that time was greatly discordant with man’s notion and was incomprehensible to man.
-Men think in their notion: God bestowed to a man a son when he disbelieved it and thought it was impossible.
-Yet after he had the son, he was asked to offer him up.
-It was really inconceivable!
-What exactly did God want to do?
-What exactly was God’s intention?
-God bestowed to Abraham a son unconditionally, but He required him to offer up the son unconditionally.
-Did it go too far?
-From the standpoint of the third party, it not only went too far but was somewhat “making trouble willfully.”
-However, Abraham himself did not think it went too far.
-Although he had some petty thoughts and had some small suspicions about God, he was still ready to offer up Isaac.
-What thing do you see here that could prove Abraham was willing to offer up his son?
-How was it put?
-It was put this way in the text: And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and split the wood for the burnt offering, and rose up, and went to the place of which God had told him.
-(Gen 22:3) And they came to the place which God had told him of; and Abraham built an altar there, and laid the wood in order, and bound Isaac his son, and laid him on the altar on the wood.
-And Abraham stretched forth his hand, and took the knife to slay his son.
-(Gen 22:9-10) When Abraham stretched forth his hand, and took the knife to slay his son, did God see the whole action?
-God saw it.
-In the whole course from God’s requiring Abraham to offer up Isaac to Abraham’s lifting the knife to really slay his son, God saw Abraham’s heart.
-Whether he was foolish or ignorant or misunderstood God before that, his heart for God at that time was genuine and sincere, and he truly wanted to return to God his son—Isaac, whom God bestowed to him.
-God saw in him his obedience, and that was what God wanted.
+Next, let us look at what God did to Abraham.
+In Genesis 22:2, God gave the following command to Abraham: “Take now your son, your only son Isaac, whom you love, and get you into the land of Moriah; and offer him there for a burnt offering on one of the mountains which I will tell you of.”
+God’s meaning was clear: He was telling Abraham to give his only son Isaac, whom he loved, as a burnt offering.
+Looking at it today, is God’s command still at odds with man’s conceptions?
+Yes!
+All that God did at that time is quite contrary to the conceptions of man and incomprehensible to man.
+In their conceptions, people believe the following: When a man did not believe, and thought it an impossibility, God gave him a son, and after he had gained a son, God asked him to offer his son—how incredible!
+What did God actually intend to do?
+What was God’s actual purpose?
+He unconditionally gave Abraham a son, yet He also asked that Abraham make an unconditional offering.
+Was this excessive?
+From a third party’s standpoint, this was not only excessive but also somewhat a case of “making trouble out of nothing.”
+But Abraham himself did not believe that God was asking too much.
+Though he had some minor thoughts, and was a little suspicious of God, he was still prepared to make the offering.
+At this point, what do you see that proves Abraham was willing to offer his son?
+What is being said in these sentences?
+The original text gives the following accounts: “And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and split the wood for the burnt offering, and rose up, and went to the place of which God had told him” (Gen 22:3).
+“And they came to the place which God had told him of; and Abraham built an altar there, and laid the wood in order, and bound Isaac his son, and laid him on the altar on the wood.
+And Abraham stretched forth his hand, and took the knife to slay his son” (Gen 22:9-10).
+When Abraham stretched forth his hand, and took the knife to slay his son, were his actions seen by God?
+They were.
+The entire process—from the start, when God asked that Abraham sacrifice Isaac, to when Abraham actually raised his knife to slay his son—showed God the heart of Abraham, and regardless of his former foolishness, ignorance, and misunderstanding of God, at that time Abraham’s heart for God was true, and honest, and he truly was going to return Isaac, the son given to him by God, back to God.
+In him, God saw obedience—the very obedience that He desired.